dprentiss/reqs/README.md

     return Evaluation.of(included, continued);
 }
 ```
+For each path emination from the node in question the Traveral evaluates where to include the path and whether to continue on the current branch.

 3. An Index maps from Properties to either Nodes or Relationships.
+We are also able to use the database in a more traditional fashion.
+An Index keeps track of every entity by name.